calico/basenji/README.md

 ---------------------------------------------------------------------------------------------------
 ### Basset successor

-I'll contain to maintain the predecessor to this package--[Basset](https://github.com/davek44/Basset).
-However, this package offers numerous improvements and generalizations to that method.
-I'll be using this codebase for all of my ongoing work.
+This codebase offers numerous improvements and generalizations to its predecessor [Basset](https://github.com/davek44/Basset), and I'll be using it for all of my ongoing work.
+Here are the salient changes.

-1. Basenji is built on TensorFlow, while Basset was written in Torch.
-TensorFlow offers myriad benefits, including distributed computing and a strong developer community.
+1. Basenji makes predictions in bins across the sequences you provide.
+You could replicate Basset's peak classification by simply providing smaller sequences and binning the target for the entire sequence.
-2. Basenji makes predictions in bins across the sequences you provide.
-You could replicate Basset by simply providing smaller sequences and binning the target for the entire sequence.
+2. Basenji intends to predict quantitative signal using regression loss functions, rather than binary signal using classification loss functions.
-3. Basenji intends to predict quantitative signal using regression loss functions, rather than binary signal using classification loss functions.
-But the classification mode is still present.
+3. Basenji is built on [TensorFlow](https://www.tensorflow.org/), which offers myriad benefits, including distributed computing and a large and adaptive developer community.

 ---------------------------------------------------------------------------------------------------
 ### Installation

-Basenji has a variety of scientific computing dependencies.
-I highly recommend the [Anaconda distribution](https://www.continuum.io/downloads).
-The only library missing is pysam, which you can install through Anaconda or manually from [here](https://code.google.com/p/pysam/).
-If you don't want to use Anaconda, check out the full list of dependencies [here](docs/requirements.md).
+Basenji has a variety of scientific computing dependencies, which you can see within the setup.py file.
+I highly recommend the [Anaconda python distribution](https://www.continuum.io/downloads), which contains most of them.

 Once you have the dependencies, run
 ```